jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ### Select Recordings

 The 'Select Recordings' dialogue allows users to narrow down the recordings being viewed.
 In the example provided, recordings are available for two Cell Types and three Probes.
 If the user is only interested in BMDC recordings, they can select 'BMDC,' then click 'Filter' followed by 'Apply All Filters' to display only the relevant recordings.
-The'Reset' buttons undo a previously made selection.
+The 'Reset' buttons undo a previously made selection.
 'Reset All' undoes all selections previously made.

 <p align="center">
 <img src="./Images/select_recordings.png"><br>